elugens/hello-javascript/docs/general-javascript-questions/data-types/dates-and-time.md

 ---

-### Explain, the function and syntax of the date object getDay() method?
+### Explain the function and syntax of the date object getDay() method?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The getDay() method returns the day of the week for the specified date according to local time, where 0 represents Sunday.</div><br />
   <div><strong>Technical Response:</strong> The getDay() method returns the day of the week for the specified date according to local time, where 0 represents Sunday.
 For the day of the month, see Date.prototype.getDate().
-An integer number, between 0 and 6, corresponding to the day of the week for the given date, according to local time: 0 for Sunday, 1 for Monday, 2 for Tuesday, and so on.
+An integer number, between 0 and 6, corresponds to the week's day for the given date, according to local time: 0 for Sunday, 1 for Monday, 2 for Tuesday, and following days in order.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />